dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/object_detection/chapter.md

-# Training an object detection model with YOLOv5
+# Training an Object Detection Model with YOLOv5
 In this tutorial we will download a public model from the AI library to inference and train on custom data locally.
 Here we will use a YOLOv5 model.